Home / Audio / Head Units / 9 Reasons Why Your Car Stereo Wont Turn On But It Has Power

 Once you turn on your automobile, the red wire must only contain 12V.
 You can try this wire on another metal ground to determine whether or not the ground battery works.

+The wiring of an aftermarket stereo is different from the OEM systems.
+You will find six wires, in particular audio devices.
 During the diagnostic process, remove the head unit as it will help you quickly access the factory wiring.
 Check if the pigtail connector is positioned correctly in the head unit.

 Damaged Power Button